OUR MISSION

 MAKE MUSIC MATTER

-USES THE CREATIVE PROCESS AS A
+USES THE CREATIVE PROCESS

-THERAPEUTIC TOOL TO HELP EMPOWER
+AS A THERAPEUTIC TOOL TO

-MARGINALIZED INDIVIDUALS AND COMMUNITIES.
+INDIVIDUALS AND COMMUNITIES.

 Photo by Platon for The People's Portfolio and Dr. Denis Mukwege